 - 1. In the Template Manager or the Content Editor, select the standard values item or the individual item. - 2.
-In the Template Manager or the Content Editor, with the standard values item or the individual item selected, click the Presentation tab. - 3.
-In the Template Manager or the Content Editor, with the standard values item or the individual item selected, on the Presentation tab, in the Layout group, click the Details command.
+In the Template Manager or the Content Editor, click the Presentation tab. - 3.
+In the Template Manager or the Content Editor, on the Presentation tab, in the Layout group, click the Details command.
 The Layout Details dialog appears. - 4.
-In the Layout Details dialog, under the appropriate device, click the Edit button.
+In the Layout Details dialog, under the appropriate device, click Edit.
 The Device Editor appears. - 5.
-In the Device Editor, click the Placeholder Settings tab, and then click the Add button.
+In the Device Editor, click the Placeholder Settings tab, and then click Add.
 The Placeholder Settings dialog appears. - 6.
 In the Placeholder Settings dialog, for Key, enter the placeholder key or fully qualified placeholder key. - 7.
-In the Placeholder Settings dialog, for Settings Item, click the Browse button, and then select the placeholder settings definition item.
+In the Placeholder Settings dialog, for Settings Item, click Browse, and then select the placeholder settings definition item.